Driving in Europe - Advice

 • The requirement in France is that you carry your car insurance documents, registration documents and driving license at all times when driving.
 This is a good rule of thumb for any of the European destinations

-To ensure you meet requirements for driving in Europe it is a good idea to carry an AA Euro Travel Kit which consists of:
+To ensure you meet requirements for driving in Europe it is a good idea to carry a Total Travel Driving Kit For France With French Breathalysers which consists of:

 • A warning triangle